Rule-based Logic

 Basic Settings

-AI Agents offer an innovative way to handle customer inquiries efficiently and automate standard processes.
-Thanks to the flexible configuration, agents can be precisely tailored to meet individual requirements.
-The creation is done in a few, clear steps which are described under the tabs listed above.
+Thanks to flexible configuration, agents can be precisely tailored to individual requirements.
+The creation is done in a few, clearly structured steps, described under the tabs listed above.

 1. Define Specifications